wdi-sf-jan/notes/js_iterators/README.md

 console.log(oddLengthNames);

 // Should output
-// > ["elie", "peter"]
+// > ["myla", "elie"]
-// > ["tim", "myla"]
+// > ["tim", "peter"]
 ```

 reduce
 ------

-Reduce iterates over an array and turns it into one, accumulated
+Reduce iterates over an array and converts it into one, accumulated
 value.
 In some other languages it is called `fold`.
 I like to imagine
 the game 2048 as it reduces, or folds up, several smaller blocks into
 fewer, bigger blocks.